Morriar/nit/src/doc/doc_experiments/exp_align/corpus.matches/nitcorn.corpus.md

 # Lightweight framework for Web applications development

+> match: nitcorn

 ## Features

 Dynamic content is served by subclassing `Action` and implementing `answer`.
 This method receives an `HttpRequest` and must return an `HttpResponse`.
 _nitcorn_ provides `FileServer`, a simple `Action` to serve static files.

+> match: nitcorn::Action
+> match: nitcorn::reactor::Action::answer
+> match: nitcorn::HttpRequest
+> match: nitcorn::HttpResponse
+> match: nitcorn::FileServer
-> name: nitcorn
+> match: nitcorn
+> match: nitcorn::nitcorn

 `HttpRequest` contains the GET and POST arguments as well as session data it one exists.
 The produced `HttpResponse` should contain the HTTP status code, the body, session data to preserve or create a session, and optionally list files to append.

-> name: nitcorn::Session
+> match: nitcorn::Session
+> match: nitcorn::HttpResponse
+> match: nitcorn::HttpRequest
-> name: nitcorn::HttpRequest::body
+> match: nitcorn::HttpRequest::body
-> name: nitcorn::HttpResponse::body
+> match: nitcorn::HttpResponse::body
-> name: nitcorn::Session
-> name: nitcorn::Session
+> match: nitcorn::Session
-> name: nitcorn::HttpResponse::files
+> match: nitcorn::HttpResponse::files

 Each `Action` may be associated to many instances of `Route`.
 These routes can simply identify the root of a service, but also define parameters within the URI.

-> name: nitcorn::Routes
-> name: nitcorn::Route
+> match: nitcorn::Route
+> match: nitcorn::Action
+> match: nitcorn::Routes
-> name: nitcorn::HttpRequest::uri
+> match: nitcorn::HttpRequest::uri

 _nitcorn_ instances are configured dynamically in Nit code with the interfaces and routes created as needed.

-> name: nitcorn
-> name: nitcorn::Interfaces
+> match: nitcorn::Interfaces
+> match: nitcorn::nitcorn
+> match: nitcorn
-> name: nitcorn::Interface
+> match: nitcorn::Interface
-> name: nitcorn::Routes
+> match: nitcorn::Routes
-> name: nitcorn::Route
+> match: nitcorn::Route

 _nitcorn_ plays well with other Nit services and tools such as `serialization`, `mongodb`, `sqlite` and `nitiwiki`.
 It also benefits from the full power of the Nit language: class refinement can be used to customize default services and merge many applications in a single server, and the FFI enables calling services in different languages.

-> name: nitcorn
+> match: nitcorn
+> match: serialization
+> match: mongodb
+> match: sqlite
+> match: nitiwiki
+> match: ffi

 ## Examples

-> name: nitcorn>examples>
+> match: nitcorn>examples>

 A minimal example follows with a custom `Action` and using `FileServer`.

+> match: nitcorn::Action
+> match: nitcorn::FileServer
-> name: nitcorn>examples>
+> match: nitcorn>examples>

 More general examples are available at `lib/nitcorn/examples/`.
 For an example of a larger project merging many _nitcorn_ applications into one server, take a look at the configuration of `http://xymus.net/` at `../contrib/xymus_net/xymus_net.nit`.

-> name: nitcorn>examples>
-> name: nitcorn>examples>
+> match: nitcorn>examples>
-> name: nitcorn
+> match: nitcorn

 Larger projects using _nitcorn_ can be found in the `contrib/` folder:

-> name: nitcorn
+> match: nitcorn

 * _opportunity_ is a meetup planner heavily based on _nitcorn_.
 * _tnitter_ is a micro-blogging platform with a simple Web and RESTful interface.
 * _benitlux_ uses a custom `Action` to subscribe people to a mailing list and define a RESTful interface.

-> name: opportunity
+> match: opportunity
-> name: nitcorn
-> name: nitcorn::restful
+> match: nitcorn::restful
+> match: nitcorn::Action
-> name: nitcorn::restful
+> match: nitcorn

 ### Simple hello world server